vanjacosic/opbeat-js/README.md

 ## Contributing

 Feel free to help out with testing and developing this thing.
 Issues and Pull Requests are very welcome!

+## Development usage

+1. Run `npm install gulp -g` to install `gulp`
+1. Run `npm install` to install dependencies
+1. Change the credentials to match your Opbeat app in `example.js`
+1. Run `gulp watch` to start the preview server on `localhost:7000`

+This process watches and compiles dist versions of the client.
+It also livereloads the assets for the example application for a better development/testing workflow.

 ## License & origin